 The larger ‘dance series’ paintings use a border-and-center motif to challenge a static understanding of place.
 I push the narratives to the margins of the paintings.
 The large abstract centers serve as spaces for contemplation; they are mirrors, portals, and walls.
 Around the edges of the paintings, dancers alternate with glimpses of performance spaces in various levels of abstraction— a floor, a light show, a fog machine.
 The scale of the paintings encourages viewers to consider the spaces they occupy and the ways in which the structures we inhabit affect our behavior.

-In ‘frames & fields’, female and androgynous athletes merge with their playing fields.
+In ‘frames & fields’, athletes merge with their playing fields.
 The rectangle of the soccer field is compressed through different viewpoints into long strips of paper, which, when tacked onto a wall, highlight the architecture of the room, as in ‘exit field’, or ring the edge of a wall-sized canvas, as in ‘tantrum field’.
 I am drawn to the imperfection of the soccer field, which is both organic and geometric—its uneven surface marred by bare patches and cleat marks, yet bounded by a straight white line.
 I am interested in the physicality of paint as mud and the surface of the painting as a field.
 Colorful washes of diluted oil paint interweave with linear imagery.
 Wandering lines create links between remembered or imagined moments.